programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/sso/azure_ad.en.md

 This page presents one example configuration.
 For more context, see the chapter [Shibboleth](../shibboleth) as Azure AD (at least inside easydb) is a special case of the more general [Shibboleth](../shibboleth).
 Both use "SAML" (Security Assertion Markup Language).

+> Please check your easydb contract, whether you have licensed "authentication".

 ## Apache HTTP server configuration
 Assumed:
 - easydb webfrontend is listening on the localhost at port 81.